About the Faculty

 The Faculty of Engineering is one of the founding faculties of The University of Hong Kong established in 1912.
 Since its foundation, the Faculty has been keeping pace with the development in the engineering world and has always been at the forefront of engineering research, and has evolved as one of the largest Faculties in the University with five departments providing undergraduate, postgraduate and research degrees in a wide range of important fields of modern engineering, technology and computer science.
 The Faculty attracts the best students from Hong Kong to study a wide range of engineering programmes.
 As at 2017, the faculty groomed at least 18,000 first-degree engineering graduates and 14,000 postgraduate research and taught masters graduates.
 Many of our graduates are holding senior and prestigious positions in the engineering industry, commercial sector, education field and the government.

 There are five departments in the Faculty providing high quality engineering education covering a wide range of engineering disciplines in the global knowledge-based economy:

 - Mechanical Engineering

-Apart from the BEng programmes offered by these five departments, the Faculty of Engineering introduced an inter-disciplinary BEng in Medical Engineering programme jointly with the Li Ka Shing Faculty of Medicine in 2002-2003, to exploit the strengths of both faculties.
+Apart from the BEng programmes offered by these five departments, the Faculty of Engineering introduced an inter-disciplinary BEng in Biomedical Engineering programme jointly with the Li Ka Shing Faculty of Medicine in 2002-2003, to exploit the strengths of both faculties.
 The BEng in Engineering Science programme was also first offered by the Faculty of Engineering in 2012-2013 in response to the rapid changing world landscape for high caliber engineers to be given multidisciplinary knowledge and skills.

 |Title||Abbreviation to be used in the application form||Code||Number of first-year places|